Marky Ramone: Music career

 Bell began playing drums in 1971 with the hard rock band Dust, featuring Kenny Aaronson on bass and Richie Wise on guitar, and produced by Kenny Kerner.
-Bell recorded two albums with the band, before getting into the punk scene.
+Bell recorded two albums with the band before getting into the punk scene.
 In late 1972, following the death of the New York Dolls' original drummer Billy Murcia, Bell was the only seriously considered alternative to the eventually chosen Jerry Nolan.
 "Jerry and I knew each other," he said.
 "When Billy died, I went down to the loft where the Dolls were auditioning...
 I could do different time signatures, different accents, and I basically overplayed it – put in all these drum fills that weren't necessary.
 And Jerry just kept the beat straight.
 So Jerry got it and I didn't."

 In 1973, Marky joined Estus and recorded an album of the same name, produced by the Rolling Stones' first producer, Andrew Loog Oldham.
 Bandmates for Estus included Harry Rumpf and Tom and John Nicholas.
 In the mid-1970s, Bell joined Wayne County & The Backstreet Boys, then moved onto Richard Hell and the Voidoids and played on their first album, Blank Generation.

-In May 1978, Tommy Ramone asked Bell to join the Ramones; he accepted and was renamed Marky Ramone.
+Following the departure of Tommy Ramone, Marky would be chosen as the next drummer for the Ramones.
+Marky would claim that before this point, he had had a conversation with Dee Dee Ramone in which Dee Dee had mentioned Tommy's departure from the band, and he was asked the question if he would ever join the Ramones.
+Marky responded with, "I guess I would."
+Following this, a month later, he would claim that he had been waiting on Johnny to know his situation with the group and would be told, "Danny and Linda want you to audition, but I think you're in."
+At auditions Marky would play "I Don't Care", "Sheena Is a Punk Rocker", and "Rockaway Beach".
+Marky would ultimately be chosen as the next drummer and would be coached by Tommy Ramone on the drumming style.